 Please click on the picture below to enlarge.

-On Bol.com (the Dutch Amazon), my book gets 5 star reviews (the maximum score) from 24 readers!
+On Bol.com (the Dutch Amazon), my book gets 4.8 out of 5 star (maximum possible score) reviews from 25 readers!

 Reviews on Bol.com: